cerodell/sphinx-quickstart-guide/docs/source/index.rst

-How build documentation using Sphinx
+How to build documentation with Sphinx
 =========================================

 What is Sphinx?